 Being an NFL player, Sims now has a national platform to support what he cares about.
 And when he has had the opportunity to raise breast cancer awareness, he has taken full advantage of it.
 He also supported the Brem Foundation during last year's My Cause, My Cleats campaign, getting his cleats painted pink and white with both of his grandmothers' signatures.

 "Definitely have some strong women [in my family]," Sims said.
 "Some fighters."

-Sims missed this year's breast cancer awareness game with an injury, but he's always been a breast cancer awareness advocate and he always will be.
+Sims has always been a breast cancer awareness advocate, and he always will be.
 He understands the importance of regular checkups and urges women to go to the doctor if they start to see signs.
 Even if it's nothing, it's better than not knowing.

 He preaches these precautionary measures because he has been associated with breast cancer his entire life.
 He knows the probability of getting the disease (1 in 8) and the consequences, and he wants women to have the best chance of beating it -- just like his grandmothers did.

 "Your health is very important, so I feel that women and men, we just have to take the initiative and jump on it," Sims said.
 "Don't be scared to find out the results or anything like that because I feel everything's going to be OK.
 It's going to work out how it's supposed to."